Our Society Heritage

-This endowed center holds the Health Physics Society's official archives organized by the Society, but managed by the Archival Center.
-The Archival Center was relocated in 2009 from the James D. Hoskins library to the John C. Hodges library on the main campus of the University of Tennessee (UT) in Knoxville; however, the HPS archives will continue to be stored at the Hoskins Library for the time being.
+This endowed center holds the official archives of the HPS organized by the Society, but managed by the Archival Center.
+The Archival Center was relocated in 2009 from the James D. Hoskins Library to the John C. Hodges Library on the main campus of the University of Tennessee (UT) in Knoxville; however, the HPS archives will continue to be stored at the Hoskins Library for the time being.
 These archives contain the following partial records:

 - The Membership Directory and Handbooks.
 These include yearly rosters for officers, committee members, affiliates, chapters, and members.

 - Annual and topical (midyear) meeting programs and the Summer School (now known as the Professional Development School).

 - Board of Directors and committee meeting minutes and correspondence.

 - The beginning of a collection of chapter and section records.

 An outline of the archive holdings is available on the Society's The Archival Center for Radiation Science web page.
 To access the collection, contact HPS Archivist Martha DeMarre by phone at 702-794-5106 or by email at firstname.lastname@example.org.
 Due to his closer proximity to the official archives, the previous archivist, Alex Boerner, may also be contacted for assistance by phone at 865-574-0951 or by email at email@example.com.